-An extended waiting-period was now facing the recruits of this draft, designated as 'G' Company, before they were to depart from Newfoundland for...overseas service.
+A further, and lengthier, waiting-period was now to face the recruits of this draft, designated as 'G' Company, before they were to depart from Newfoundland for...overseas service.

-Private Baldwin, Regimental Number 1846, was not to be called upon until October 27, after a period of five weeks less three days.
-Where he was to spend this intervening time appears not to have been recorded although he may possibly have returned to work, and likely travelled back to his home in the not far-distant community of Pouch Cove - all of which is, however, only speculation.
+Private Atwill, Regimental Number 1833, was not to be again called upon until October 27, after a period of six weeks plus two days.
+Where he was to spend this intervening time appears not to have been recorded although he may have returned temporarily to his work and was almost certainly to spend time with family and friends at the family home on Mundy's (sic) Pond Road in the capital city - but, of course, this is only speculation.